carlosevia/carlosevia-netlify/_posts/2021-11-23-lwdita-is-not-dita-and-that-is-a-good-thing.md

 Now, after two years of trying to tame that wave and using the DITA 2.0 spec as the source for the LwDITA spec, I crash and let the wave take me to the shore.
 And the shore is comfortable.
 I am lucky that I still have my job(s) as full professor, CTO, and associate dean.
 Other members of the LwDITA SC really life for/of this... and that must be frustrating.

 I have questioned if LwDITA fizzled because of me.
 But then I remember how I recruited or involved Larry Kollar, Garen Torikian, Tom Johnson, Adam Retter, Hannah Kirk, and others.
 I talked to them and got them excited about LwDITA.... but the OASIS membership requirements and the spec development expectations from the TC diluted their original enthusiasm.
+LwDITA does not need the DITA infrastructure to reach its audience.

 I will keep teaching DITA (and LwDITA) in my courses, and my current and next writing/research projects do mention DITA but are more embracing of other tools and approaches for structuring and delivering content.
+Today, we do not know if the LwDITA SC will continue.
+We do not know if there will ever be a LwDITA spec.

+If anyone wants to talk more about DITA or LwDITA, I am here and happy to chat.